Japan Residential Property Prices 2020–2025

 Understanding the Regional Growth Champions

-Niigata (+33.1%) and Nagano (+29.2%) rank among the top-performing prefectures despite sparse urban density — an apparent paradox explained by two factors.
-Both prefectures started from a comparatively low 2021 base, so the percentage gain looks outsized even as the absolute price increase remains modest.
-Nagano's performance is also partly attributable to the Karuizawa and Hakuba resort markets, which have attracted domestic second-home buyers and inbound ski-resort investors at a pace that disproportionately inflates the prefecture's median.
+Niigata (+35.4%) ranks among the top-performing prefectures despite sparse urban density.
+The gain is partly a low-base effect — Niigata started from a comparatively low 2021 median, so the percentage change looks outsized even as the absolute price increase remains modest.
 This is meaningful data, not noise — but it should not be generalised as a broad regional recovery signal.

 Structural Polarization — Capital Chasing Convenience